vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/09_The_Four_States_of_the_Soul.md

 6

-the soul in dream-sleep, for which cf. Walleser, Der ältere Vedanta, p.
+the soul in dream-sleep, for which cf. Walleser, Der āltere Vedanta, p.
 89; Śankara on Brahma Sutra, p.
-780, as against Śankara and Dvivedaganga, followed by Max Müller, on BAU. iv.
+780, as against Śankara and Dvivedaganga, followed by Max Mūller, on BAU. iv.
 8.

 14.